 San Tan Charter School does not discriminate on the basis of race, color, national origin, sex, age or disability.
 If you believe you or your child has been unlawfully excluded from participation in, denied the benefits of, or otherwise subjected to discrimination in any School program or activity (or any program or activity receiving the School's financial assistance), you may file a complaint with the School so that it may be properly investigated and resolved.
-Further information regarding Title VI, Title VII, Title IX, Section 504, ADA, and the School's complaint procedures may be obtained from the District Office at 1475 E. Higley Rd., Gilbert, AZ 85296 (480) 222-0811.
+Further information regarding Title VI, Title VII, Title IX, Section 504, ADA, and the School's complaint procedures may be obtained from our Assistant Principal of Student Services, at our corporate office, 3959 E. Elliot Rd.
+Gilbert, AZ 85234 (480) 222-0811.